benbrignell/principles.design/_pages/contribute.md

 ---
 ## Submissions

 If you want to add a set of design principles to the collection then great, and thanks!
-However there's not much value in a repository filled with 100s of examples of generic principles so here are some basic guidelines:
+To ensure your subission is accepted please consider the following guidelines:

 ### Guidelines